selabhvl/dat250public/expassignments/expass7.md

 ### Using a Dockerized application: PostgreSQL

-Let us have a look at the code example from [expass4](./expass4.md) again:
-This [code](https://github.com/webminz/dat250-jpa-tutorial) is using the embedded H2 database.
+Let us have a look at the [code](https://github.com/webminz/dat250-jpa-tutorial) from [expass4](./expass4.md) again, which is using the embedded [H2](https://h2database.com/html/main.html) database.
-We want to replace this with a real production such as [Postgres](https://www.postgresql.org/).
+For a _production deployment_, we would like to replace this database with a proper relational database managament system such as [Postgres](https://www.postgresql.org/).

-Those, who had set up a database such as Postgres on their home servers may agree that installing these types of software products can become rather complicated and difficult.
+If you had set up a database such as Postgres on your home server before, you may agree that installing these types of software products can become rather complicated and difficult.
 On of the main advantages of Docker is that it greatly simplifies running such software.
 Instead of manually installing PostgreSQL and configuring it correctly, we simply need to get our hands